John and Frances Angelos Law Center, Room 420

 The Model Rules of Professional Conduct and Serving the Non-Legal Needs of Clients: Professional Regulation in a Time of Change, The Professional Lawyer (2008)

-Legal Ethics and Clinical Education in Japan and the United States: A Comparative Analysis, 4 Omiya Law Review 97 (2008) (Japanese Law Review)
+The Ethical and Legal Basis for Student Practice in Clinical Education in the United States and Japan: A Comparative Analysis, 4 Omiya Law Review 97 (2008) (Japanese Law Review)

 A Theory of Access to Justice, 29 J. Legal Prof. 89 (2005).